 Are finger tattoos a good idea?

 Because fingers are such active parts of the human body, finger tattoos don’t always work out the same as tattoos located elsewhere.
-They can become fuzzier and color put into them will not show as brightly.
+They can become fuzzier and color put into them will not show as brightly for the wearer.
 That doesn’t mean it’s a bad idea to get a finger tattoo it just means you need to be aware of the complications and plan for them.
 The best finger tattoos are really punched in and solid black to reduce fading, smudging, and illegibility.

 Do finger tattoos last?

-Because of how much you use your hands and the density of finger skin, finger tattoos take are subject to fading at a much faster rate than something like a back piece.
-This can be mitigated by limiting your color palette to just black, and using thick, solid linework.
+Because of how much you use your hands and the density of finger skin, a finger tat is subject to fading at a much faster rate than something like a back tattoo design.
+This can be mitigated by limiting your color palette to just black, and your tattoo artist using thick, solid linework.
 Be aware that no matter what, a finger tattoo will not be as bright for as long as a tattoo located elsewhere.

 Do you like these examples of finger tattoos?
-Check out the links below for more galleries:
+Check out the links below for more galleries of tattoo inspiration: